Sing for Brains - Handel's Messiah

 What are my transport/parking options getting to the event?

-Parking in Castle Terrace (this is convenient but very expensive)
+Parking in Castle Terrace carpark should be available but is very expensive.

 What can/can't I bring to the event?

-Bring a Novello (Watkins Shaw edition) vocal score if you have one, hire when you buy tickets and collect at church
+Bring a Novello (Watkins Shaw edition) vocal score if you have one.
+If not you can order a hire copy, for collection at the church on the day, when you buy tickets online.
+(Alternatively email firstname.lastname@example.org to request a hire copy)

 Where can I contact the organiser with any questions?